-To set up the wireless network, you can enter wireless settings, or you can use Wi-Fi Protected Setup (WPS).
+To set up the wireless network, you can enter wireless settings, (see Configure Wireless Settings Manually on page 12), or you can use Wi-Fi Protected Setup (WPS), (see Use Push 'N' Connect (WPS) Wireless Setup on page 15).
 To wirelessly connect to the gateway, a computer or wireless device must be configured with the same wireless settings as the gateway.